segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 beta: true
 redirect_from:
     - '/unify/linked-profiles/linked-audiences'
-hidden: true
+hidden: false
 ---
 > info "Linked Audiences is in public beta"
 > Linked Audiences is in public beta, and Segment is actively working on this feature.
 Some functionality may change before it becomes generally available.

-With Linked Audiences, you can use the relational data you've defined in your [Data Graph](/docs/unify/linked-profiles/data-graph/) to build audiences, launch precisely targeted, highly personalized operational and marketing use cases.
+With Linked Audiences, you can build an audience that uses the relational data you've defined in your [Data Graph](/docs/unify/linked-profiles/data-graph/), activate profile audiences, or send relational data to your source.

 To learn more about specific use cases you can set up with Linked Audiences, see the [Linked Audiences Use Cases](/docs/engage/audiences/linked_audiences/linked-audiences-use-cases/) topic.

 ## Setting up Linked Audiences